 Summer offers many unique opportunities to do fun activities with your child.
 You could simply load the kids up each day and go about your summer activities.
 If you have the time and energy you could also challenge your child to learn how rewarding hard work & discipline can be.
-That’s why I created these free printable summer reward chart for kids.
-When used correctly, your child does chores, projects or educational activities to earn rewards and the chance to do fun stuff this summer.
+That’s why I created these free printable summer reward charts for kids.
+When used correctly, your child does chores, projects, or educational activities to earn rewards and the chance to do fun stuff this summer.
 Here are 7 action steps to get this project started.

 Step 2- Sit down with your child and make a list of specific items or activities they would like as rewards.

 Step 3- Budgeting- After you’ve gone over the list with your child, figure out which items you can realistically afford, pull out your personal budget & add a “reward” line item.
 Establish enough money in that line item to cover the expense.
 (Need a Budget?
 Check out my post Budgeting 101:How to Start Bossing Your Money Around)

 Step 4- Add the rewards you’ve decided will work for your time and budget onto your free printable summer reward chart for kids.
 Here are some ideas to get the ball rolling.

 - A book they’ve been wanting.